 At Stetson University College of Law, we recognize that our students can face a variety of stressors, including academic concerns, personal and relationship challenges, and medical and emotional difficulties.
-As a visitor to this page, you may know of one of one of our students who is experiencing these types of concerns, and may be looking for a person to contact who can assist you.
+As a visitor to this page, you may know of one of our students who is experiencing these types of concerns, and may be looking for a person to contact who can assist you.

 Because we treat all reports as having been made in confidence, we may not be able to share with you the outcome of any concern you express.
 We will, however, attempt to confirm that we have made contact with the student.
 Because an email communication often includes identifying information, we cannot guarantee anonymity to those who make email submissions.

 We urge you to express concerns in a timely manner so we can make every effort to help the student about whom you have a concern.
 Thank you for your support in this important effort.